-Other AMA approved residency programs at United Hospitals of Newark, New Jersey:
+Other AMA approved residency programs at United Hospitals of Newark, a.
+The United Hospitals of Newark was established in 1958 as the result of a merger of:

-• Total Total
+New Jersey: D (Total Total

-Approved Date of Initial Residencies Residencies
+${\tt Approved}$ Date of Initial Residencies Residencies

 Residencies Approval by DME Offered Filled

-Opthalmology 1956 15 11 c
+Opthalmology 1956 15 11 ^c

 Otolaryngology 1957 .
-6 6 d
+6 6 ^d

-Orthopedics mid 1940's 6 6 e
+Orthopedics mid 1940's 6 6 ^e